How to Fix: BitLocker Recovery Key Requested After Windows Update – Full Guide for Beginners

 What If You Can’t Find the Key?

 Without the recovery key, the encrypted data cannot be unlocked.
-The device itself can still be used after a reset, but all data on the drive will be lost.
+You can still reuse the device after a reset, but all data on the drive will be lost.

 How to Reset (Factory Reset) Windows